-Instead, point out traits such as supporting your colleagues and be sure to mention how your promotion would benefit the company.
 At the end of the day, everyone — you, your boss, your coworkers — is working toward this same goal.
-Frame your potential promotion as something that would make the company better, and then prove it with your talking points.
+Frame your potential promotion as something that would make the company better through detailed examples, and then prove it with your talking points.

 Perhaps you want a promotion because someone else is leaving a higher-up position and you see an opportunity to advance beyond your current role.
 Depending on your workplace relationship with this employee, you could use a conversation about the job and its responsibilities to great advantage.

 For example, you could learn the ins and outs of the job and what it would require of you, which you could, in turn, use to sell yourself properly for the position.
 If the employee leaving is someone with whom you’ve worked well and closely, there’s no harm in asking them to put in a good word for you so you can take over when the position becomes vacant.
 It's a good idea to do this formally and get the recommendation in writing to make the process official.